 “Darkness”, that’s what Bwindi means.
 And while you take a hike through this dark, green and magnificent forest you will surely understand the implications of this name.
 Standing amidst the forest, the canopy of whose primitive trees, the sun’s rays hardly penetrate…you will soon realize why it is also called Impenetrable.
 Bwindi Forest is one of the few forests in Africa that has flourished through the Ice Age and is also noted for being home to roughly half of the world’s mountain gorillas.
-If you are looking to gorilla trekking, Bwindi offers an unrivalled experience to adventure seekers!
+If you are looking to gorilla trekking, Bwindi offers an unrivaled experience to adventure seekers!

 At A Glance